Skip to main content

 The Collaboration to Enhance Access for Suppression to End HIV

-In partnership with CDPH, CEASE-HIV brings together CDPH funded PCHHs providing a "one-stop shop" for people with HIV, including HIV primary care and wraparound support services.
-Throughout this experience, PCHHs will work alongside a variety of national experts and devoted coaches to explore the LBC model and strategies, create replications of low barrier care that can be locally responsive, and identify essential practices that will guide future program implementation into real-life practice.
+In partnership with CDPH, CEASE-HIV brings together CDPH-funded PCHHs providing a "one-stop shop" for people with HIV, including HIV primary care and wraparound support services.
+Throughout this experience, PCHHs will work alongside a variety of national experts and dedicated coaches to explore the LBC model and strategies, develop low-barrier care replications that are locally responsive and identify essential practices to guide future program implementation in real-world settings.

 The CEASE-HIV research study will unfold in four phases: